Lycan-Xx/Resume-Builder-PDF-generate/privacy-policy.md

 # Privacy Policy for ResumeForge

-**Last Updated:** December 2024
+**Last Updated:** 26th November, 2024

-## Our Commitment
+## My Commitment

-ResumeForge is committed to protecting your privacy.
-This policy explains how we handle your data in simple, straightforward terms.
+I'm committed to protecting your privacy.
+This policy explains how I handle your data in simple, straightforward terms.

-## What Data We Collect
+## What Data I Collect

 ### Resume Data